Saint Denis of Paris and Saint John Leonardi of Lucca

 Besides the great John Henry Newman, we also commemorate two other saints on this day:

-The second is Saint John Leonardi (+1609) priest of the Catholic (counter)-reformation – even though it was the Catholics who were countering the tragic de-formation of those early heresiarchs, Luther, Calvin and the rest.
+The second saint today (besides John Henry Cardinal Newman in another post) is Saint John Leonardi (+1609) priest of the Catholic (counter)-reformation – even though it was the Catholics who were countering the tragic de-formation of those early heresiarchs, Luther, Calvin and the rest.
 John first trained as a pharmacist (and that professions needs lots of prayers in our era), but soon felt called to the priesthood.
-After studies, he was ordained in 1572, and later felt called to found an association, the Clerics Regular of the Mother of God of Lucca, or the ‘Lucca Fathers’ for short.
-They devoted their priestly work to the formation of youth, and Father Giovanni of the Mother of God, which name John took in religion, was friends and a spiritual directee of none other than Saint Philip Neri, who esteemed ‘Father Giovanni’ highly – which is saying much, since the good Father Philp could read hearts and souls, and was not impressed lightly, nor with shallow virtue.
-After a life filled with good works, the holy priest died on this day, October 9th, 1609, of influenza he caught while ministering to his brethren in a plague, and many miracles have been attributed to his intercession.
-We could use a few more good priests, and men, like him, in our own troubled time.
+After studies, he was ordained in 1572, and later felt inspired to found an association, the Clerics Regular of the Mother of God of Lucca, or the ‘Lucca Fathers’ for short.
+They devoted their priestly work to the formation of youth.
+Father Giovanni of the Mother of God, which name John took in religion, was friends and a spiritual directee of none other than Saint Philip Neri, who esteemed ‘Father Giovanni’ highly – which is saying much, since the good Father Philp could read hearts and souls, and was not impressed lightly, nor with shallow virtue.
+After a life filled with good works, the holy priest died on this day, October 9th, 1609, of influenza he caught while ministering to his brethren in a plague – safety was not his highest goal, nor should it be ours.
+Many miracles have been attributed to his intercession, and we could use a few more good priests, and men, like him, in our own troubled time.